FBoucher/stream-projects/Streams/2020-08-19-Stream123-TinyBlazorAdmin.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is exploring the Blazor DataGrid from SyncFusion.
+Will it be possible to recreate all the functionalities...
+Relax stream just starting the day and having fun.

 📺 - Twitch archive - stream no.123